trinodb/trino/docs/src/main/sphinx/connector/iceberg.md

 * - `orc_bloom_filter_fpp`
   - The ORC bloom filters false positive probability.
 Requires ORC format.
     Defaults to `0.05`.
+* - `parquet_bloom_filter_columns`
+  - Comma-separated list of columns to use for Parquet bloom filter.
+It improves the performance of queries using Equality and IN predicates when reading Parquet files.
+Requires Parquet format.
+Defaults to `[]`.
 :::

 The table definition below specifies to use Parquet files, partitioning by columns